🇳🇿

 Rendered beef fat · used as a frying medium in traditional chip shops

-A significant number of New Zealand fish and chip shops still fry in beef tallow rather than vegetable oil, with no menu disclosure.
-Unlike in Australia, where vegetable oil has become the norm in most takeaways, rendered beef fat has persisted in many New Zealand chippies — particularly outside the major cities.
+A significant number of New Zealand fish and chip shops still fry in beef tallow rather than vegetable oil, with no menu disclosure, making it one of the most common hidden animal products in New Zealand takeaway cooking.
+Unlike in Australia where vegetable oil has become the norm in most takeaways, rendered beef fat has persisted in many New Zealand chippies, particularly outside the major cities.
 The chips look and taste the same regardless of what they were fried in.
-Unless you ask directly, there is no reliable way to tell.
+Unless you ask directly before ordering, there is no reliable way to determine the frying medium used.

-Found in: Fish & chip shops · some bakery fryers · takeaway outlets outside main centres
+Fish and chip shops · some bakery fryers · takeaway outlets outside main centres · pub bistro chips in rural areas

 Mānuka Honey